daggre/da_lib/docs/features/control/index.md

 ```lua
 local released = da_control.waitForRelease(keys, [timeout])
 ```
-- `keys` (number/table): Single key or array of keys to wait for release
+- `keys` (number/table): Single key code (number) or array of key codes to wait for release
 - `timeout` (number, optional): Maximum time to wait in milliseconds (default: 10000)
 - **Returns** (boolean): Whether all keys were released before timeout

+**Note**: This function uses numeric key codes, not string key names like the other control functions.

 ### Control Passthrough Module (da_controlpass)

+**Note**: All passthrough functions use numeric key codes, not string key names.

 ```lua
 da_controlpass:start(haltKey, [callback])
 ```
-- `haltKey` (number): Key that will stop the passthrough when released
+- `haltKey` (number): Key code that will stop the passthrough when released
 - `callback` (function, optional): Function to call when passthrough stops

 ```lua